 This is slightly different to my normal posts as it only involves a teeny bit of walking.
 BUT if you ever find yourself in the boarder area between Northern Ireland and Ireland, I have some cool historical sites to share with you.
 You’ll need a car, or at least a bike and bundles of energy!

 At the start of September Marc and I zoomed back to Europe, to Ireland for an amaaaaazing wedding.
 One of Marc’s little brothers, Alex, married his soul mate, Louise, in a celebration that spanned two countries, and included both a cathedral and a castle.
 It was epic!
-But as Marc and I have both only just stared our jobs in Canada, we didn’t feel like we could take a long holiday.
+But as Marc and I have both only just started our jobs in Canada, we didn’t feel like we could take a long holiday.
 So we rushed back for a couple of days before the wedding, and then used a Canadian bank holiday (and a weekend) to give us 5 days away.

 My parents wanted to spend time with us while we were in Europe, so they kindly came over to Dublin to meet us.
 They then drove us around, so we didn’t even have to hire a car!
 Parents are the best!
 Although my mum likes seeing Marc and I, she also didn’t want to waste the opportunity to visit some ancient Irish historical sites.
 So Marc and I tagged along to some tombs, churches and standing stones as we drove around Northern Ireland and Ireland.